 Segway Tour: You've probably seen a Segway personal transporter and thought "Gee, that looks like fun."
 With Action Segway Tours, you'll learn how to ride a Segway and soon will be zipping along through a scenic park with a wide grin on your face.

 Big Bear Alpine Zoo At Moonridge: Where do bad Big Bears and wayward Wiley Coyotes go?
 If they're lucky, they end up at Moonridge Zoo.
 More of an animal sanctuary and rehabilitation center than a zoo, they care for and display rescued animals - and a few that ran afoul of law one too many times.
 It's a great place to take kids, especially during animal feeding tours when they can ask questions.

-Winter Snow Play: Snow Summit is an all-in-one resort where you can find lodging, rent ski gear and take skiing or snowboarding lessons.
-The lessons are easy and fun, even if it's your first time.
-Snow Summit can be crowded in peak season, but you can buy your tickets before you leave home.
+Winter Snow Play: Snow Summit is an all-in-one resort where you can find lodging, rent ski gear, and take skiing or snowboarding lessons.
+It can be crowded in peak season, but you can buy your tickets before you leave home.

 If you prefer not to ski or snowboard but would still like to play in the snow, go tubing at Big Bear Snow Play, a fun family activity.

-Spring, Summer & Fall Activities: Boating and biking play a significant part in Big Bear Lake summers.
-It's only natural that people would enjoy water sports, and fishing on the lake.
-Big Bear Lake also offers steep, winding roads that can even challenge world-class cyclists but don't fret if you don't have a bike, there are many bicycle rental companies to choose from.
+Spring, Summer & Fall: Boating and biking play a significant part in Big Bear summers when you can enjoy water sports or go fishing on the lake.
+Big Bear Lake also offers steep, winding roads that can even challenge world-class cyclists.
+If you don't have a bike, there are many bicycle rental companies to choose from.